frazieje/findinpi/README.md

 # FindInPi
-A Kotlin HTTP API to searching pi for specific strings.
+A Kotlin HTTP API to searching pi for specific strings of numbers.
 Includes a pure kotlin and C/JNI/kotlin impelemntation.

-### Building
+## Building
-#### Prerequisites
+### Prerequisites
 - Java 11+
 - CMake 3.x+